kataszl203/oligomer/README.md

 Generator of short oligomers of synthetic polymers (version for polyurethanes).

-This tool using SMILES entry generates specified oligomers (dimers, trimers, tetramers) encoded in SMILES.
+This tool using SMILES input generates specified oligomers (dimers, trimers, tetramers) encoded in SMILES.
-Products can be saved as 2D structures in .mol files or .png images, 3D structures in .mol2 files with option to generate conformers.
+Products can be saved as 2D structures in .mol files or .png images, 3D structures in .mol2 files with additional option of generating conformers.

 Used packages: